 Railroad work is inherently dangerous, requiring continuous concentration and the application of safe practices to avoid if at all possible accidents that could result in personal injury and even death and property damage.
 Those who engage in any sort of workplace violence may create an unsafe situation not only for themselves but also for those around them who are distracted by the altercation.
 Because of this, the Carrier has both a right and an obligation to enforce a zero tolerance policy for fighting of any kind and even for behavior that is merely quarrelsome.
 Rule 1.6 so states.
 The UPGRADE discipline policy has found favor in prior awards.
-The Board finds no reason to substitute its judgment for that of the Carrier in this case.
+The Board, having considered Claimant Willard's five years of service, his role in the incident and his denial that he elbowed Mr. Harris finds no reason to substitute its judgment for that of the Carrier in this case.